openjdk/jdk/src/jdk.jlink/share/man/jlink.md

     options; see [jlink Plug-ins].

-[`-p`]{#option-module-path} or `--module-path` *modulepath* :   Specifies the module path.
+[`-p`]{#option-module-path} or `--module-path` *modulepath* :   A ":"-separated list of elements (";" on Windows), each of which is a file

-    If this option is not specified, the JDK's default module path will be used.
+    path to a module or a directory containing modules.
+Each module is either a modular JAR file, a JMOD file, or an exploded-module directory.

-    The default module path will always include the `java.base` module, either resolved from packaged modules (JMODS) or the run-time image (JEP 493).
+    If the specified module path does not contain java.base, it is prepended to the default module path.
+The default module path contains the standard and JDK modules provided by the JDK running jlink.

-    JDK external modules must always be specified using this option.
+    For cross-platform linking, the specified module path must contain all target-platform modules required to create the image, including java.base.

 [`--no-header-files`]{#option--no-header-files}
 :   Excludes header files.